TheM1ddleM1n/NovaCore-For-Miniblox/README.md

 ### Special Thanks!

-- The Tampermonkey team for the excellent userscript platform!
+- The Tampermonkey team for the excellent userscript platform and @Scripter132132!
-- and @Scripter132132!

 ---